-The food and drinks that you consume when hungover can be hugely influential on your body’s ability to recover.
-To ensure you’re able to enjoy the party season with a minimum of stress, below, we’ve put together a few suggestions that can help get you back to your normal self in the shortest possible time frame.
+To ensure you can enjoy the party season with minimal stress, we’ve put together a few suggestions to help get you back to your usual self in the shortest possible time frame.

-By far the most important beverage for hangover management is water.
-It’s been theorized that hangovers are actually caused as much by dehydration as they are by the toxins in alcohol, so ensuring you replace lost fluids is essential if you want to return to normal function as soon as possible.
+By far, the essential beverage for hangover management is water.
+Some people think that hangovers are caused as much by dehydration as by the toxins in alcohol.

-Yes, the millennial favorite is also an excellent choice if you’re looking to recover your strength after a heavy night.
-Avocados are particularly beneficial due to their high proportion of healthy fats, as well as an abundance of potassium.
-You could choose to eat your avocado raw or opt for the new-classic of avocado toast to help give you a boost when required.
+The millennial favourite is also an excellent choice if you want to recover your strength after a heavy night.
+Avocados are particularly beneficial due to their high proportion of healthy fats and an abundance of potassium.

-In conclusion We hope the options above help to keep your hangovers at bay throughout the forthcoming Christmas party season – enjoy!
+We hope the above options help keep your hangovers at bay throughout the forthcoming Christmas party season – enjoy!